Key Takeaways

 LEARN MORE: A Guide to Understanding DTC Codes

 Any fleet in California will need to meet the state’s Smog Check Program requirements, but government fleets in particular have unique requirements for environmental management.
-By passing smog check inspections, government agencies are reducing emissions and ensuring city vehicles remain BAR compliant, while also marching towards reaching sustainability goals.
+By passing smog check inspections, government agencies are reducing emissions and ensuring city vehicles remain compliant.

-According to BAR’s Smog Check Program requirements, vehicles more than eight-model years old must be smog tested every two years.
+According to BAR’s Smog Check Program requirements, vehicles more than eight model years old must be smog tested every two years.
 For government agencies in California with thousands of city vehicles in their fleet, this can create a number of challenges, such as:

-• Vehicle downtime: With smog emissions tests taking 20 to 30 minutes per vehicle, in-person smog checks can cause fleet downtime.
+Vehicle downtime: With smog emissions tests taking 20 to 30 minutes per vehicle, in-person smog checks can cause fleet downtime.

-• Errors: Manual smog test reporting can be error-prone.
+Errors: Manual smog test reporting can be error-prone.

-• Enhanced productivity: Alleviate the effort of in-person smog checks using telematics technology to automate reporting for key vehicle diagnostics data.
+Enhanced productivity: Alleviate the effort of in-person smog checks using telematics technology to automate reporting for key vehicle diagnostics data.

-• Reduced downtime: Eliminate the time needed for in-person smog inspections and keep your city vehicles on the road.
+Reduced downtime: Eliminate the time needed for in-person smog inspections and keep your city vehicles on the road.

-• Improved efficiency and sustainability: Ensure that your city vehicles are running as cleanly and efficiently as possible by proactively monitoring maintenance needs.
+Improved efficiency and sustainability: Ensure that your city vehicles are running as cleanly and efficiently as possible by proactively monitoring maintenance needs.

-To learn more about how Samsara can improve the efficiency of your fleet, reach out for a free trial or demo today.
+To learn more about how Samsara can improve the efficiency of your government fleet, reach out for a free trial or demo today.